 The first stretch of Interstate 480 open to traffic was the eastern leg from the Ohio Turnpike at Streetsboro and the 5-mile overlap with Interstate 271.
 I-480 temporarily ended at Ohio 17 (Libby Road) in Bedford Heights, just beyond the split with I-271 north.

-The last sections of Interstate 480 opened in the 1980s.
-The western extent from I-80 and Ohio 10 at North Ridgeville to Brook Park (I-71) was completed by 1983.
-I-480 was extended east another two miles by 1986 and completed overall by 1989.1
+The western extent of Interstate 480, from I-80 and Ohio 10 at North Ridgeville to Brook Park (I-71), was completed by 1983.
+I-480 was extended east another two miles by 1986 and completed overall by 1989.2

 Perspective from Interstate 480 west